Gambir railway station: Elevated station and future developments (1992-present)

 In February 1988, at the same time as the construction of the Jakarta Kota–Manggarai elevated railway, the old Art Deco station building from the Dutch East Indies era was demolished and replaced with a new building which still exists today.
 On 5 June 1992, President Soeharto along with First Lady Siti Hartinah and government officials inaugurated the new Gambir Station by boarding the EMU train from Gambir Station to Jakarta Kota Station.

 There were 4 tracks at Gambir Station when it became an elevated line, and the station building is completely modern with a joglo architectural style and a lime green ceramic facade.
 The facade color has not changed, only the platform poles have been recolored into moss green.
 The project spent Rp432.5 billion and was not fully completed when it was inaugurated so it was able to fully operate a year later.
 After the construction was finished, the railway track below began to be removed and the area which was originally the old station yard had turned into a car park starting in 1994.

-Based on the master plan made by the Indonesian Ministry of Transportation, Gambir Station is planned to be a KRL Commuterline-only station.
+Based on the master plan made by the Indonesian Ministry of Transportation, Gambir Station is planned to be a Commuterline-only station.
 The master plan resurfaced when Manggarai Station was planned to be used as the terminus for non-KRL Commuterline passenger trains, to reduce the density of passenger train queues on the elevated railway which sometimes disrupts KRL Commuterline trips.
 As a result of this plan, the Ministry of Transportation decided to separate the KRL Commuterline and other rail lines after the Manggarai Station construction was completed.
 By its completion as the central station, all long/medium-distance passenger trains that terminate at Gambir Station will be moved to Manggarai Station in 2025.

 Starting in February 2022, the SSI-type old electric signaling system produced by Siemens along with the Jakarta Kota–Manggarai elevated track has been replaced with the newest one produced by Len Industri.